-Here is a list for common question for students:
+Here is a list of the common questions for students:

 1) What is Homestay?

-3) What is the minimum age to apply with your homestay agency?
+3) What is the minimum age to apply to your homestay agency?

 4) What is the minimum stay?